Theatre-in-the-round

+Stage design and performance dynamics

-The stage is always in the centre with the audience arranged on all sides, and is most commonly rectangular, circular, diamond, or triangular.
-Actors may enter and exit through the audience from different directions or from below the stage.
-The stage is usually on an even level with or below the audience in a "pit" or "arena" formation.
+In theatre-in-the-round, the stage is positioned at the center with the audience seated on all sides.
+It is most commonly shaped as a rectangle, circle, diamond, or triangle.
+Actors typically enter and exit through the audience from various directions or from beneath the stage.
+The stage is usually level with or slightly below the audience, creating a "pit" or "arena" arrangement.

-This configuration lends itself to high-energy productions and anything that requires audience participation.
-It is favoured by producers of classical theatre and it has continued as a creative alternative to the more common proscenium format.
+This configuration is well-suited for high-energy productions and performances that involve audience participation.
+It is often favored by producers of classical theatre and remains a creative alternative to the more traditional proscenium stage format.

-In effect, theatre-in-the-round removes the fourth wall and brings the actor into the same space as the audience.
-This is often problematic for proscenium or end stage trained actors who are taught that they must never turn their backs to the audience, something that is unavoidable in this format.
-However, it allows for strong and direct engagement with the audience.
+Theatre-in-the-round effectively eliminates the fourth wall, placing actors in the same shared space as the audience.
+This can be challenging for actors trained in proscenium or end-stage formats, where turning one's back to the audience is discouraged—something that is often unavoidable in this configuration.
+However, it also enables strong, direct engagement with the audience.

-It is also employed when theatrical performances are presented in non-traditional spaces such as restaurants, public areas such as fairs or festivals, or street theater.
-Set design is often minimal in order not to obscure the audience's view of the performance.
+Theatre-in-the-round is also used in non-traditional performance spaces such as restaurants, public squares, or street theater.
+Set design is typically minimal to avoid obstructing the audience's view from any angle.